Welcome to Martinazzi Woods CIO

 The Martinazzi Woods Community Involvement Organization (CIO) is one of six residential CIOs located in separate geographical areas of Tualatin.
 The map above shows the outline of our neighborhood - Martinazzi Woods.
 Our membership is open to all who reside or own property in this area.
 The Martinazzi Woods Board of volunteers supports members by working with the City of Tualatin and other government agencies when questions, ideas and/or complaints are brought to our attention.
 Our focus is on community safety, livability, equity and a sense of community.

-Attend the Fall Virtual CIO Meeting
+Fall CIO Meeting

 Martinazzi Woods CIO Board